El Jardín de Clarilú: Voice cast

+List of episodes

 Soundtrack

-The soundtrack was released in Argentina in August 2, 2011, in the form of CD, by Walt Disney Records in Spanish.
+The soundtrack was released in Argentina on August 2, 2011, in the form of CD, by Walt Disney Records in Spanish.

 The album contains fun and captivating musical themes, presented along the Clarilu (with Agustina Cabo) and the ABC band (with Leandro Zanardi, Andrés Espinel and Sophie Oliver).
 This Walt Disney Records communications includes 15 unpublished themes that stimulate the imagination and offer fundamental lessons for the small development of small.
 The songs, while stimulating learning, recreate some of the most significant moments of the series.

 Each episode presents musical ratings performed by the ABC band (with Leandro Zanardi, Andrés Espinel and Sophie Oliver), as well as a themed musical cutting closure.